Welcome to the comprehensive guide on how to sell your home fast in Charlotte.

 - Bird’s Egg Blue.
 Neila Deen calls this color a grown-up turquoise.
 It is great for living rooms, bedrooms and bathrooms, particularly when the rest of the room is white, beige or gray.
 This calm environment can have a positive emotional effect on potential buyers and allow them to appreciate the beauty of the space.

-Don’t even think about painting over your wallpaper – it will look shabby and give red flags for the buyer about all the work he or she will have to do later.
+Don’t even think about painting over your wallpaper – it will look shabby and give red flags to the buyer about all the work he or she will have to do later.

 How to stage a home when you are still living in the house?